 For decades, microfinance has celebrated women as its most reliable borrowers.
 Across markets, women consistently show higher repayment rates, stronger group discipline, and deeper commitment to their families’ wellbeing.

 But a closer look reveals a more nuanced picture; women borrowers are not a uniform group.
 Many act as joint decision-makers within their households, with varying degrees of financial confidence, entrepreneurial ambition, and autonomy.
-Treating them as a single client segment is a strategic error that causes financial service providers to miss the women most ready for greater economic leadership.
+Treating them as a single client segment is a strategic error that causes financial service providers to miss women who are most ready for greater economic leadership.

 When access to finance masks unequal control